 - Is this a rural hotel?
 No, this is a campsite.
 Please don’t expect any luxury, such as an en-suite bathroom or fine bed lining.
 Cabins are cosy but very basic, and they only contain six bunk beds and nothing else.
 Water taps and electricity outlets are found at the communal areas but not inside the cabins.

 - I’m a heavy snorer/CPAP user and I don’t want to disturb anyone.
-You can declare that condition on the booking form, and agree to share your cabin with other heavy snorers.
+You can declare that condition on the notes of your booking form, and agree to share your cabin with other heavy snorers.
 Anyway, that’s why we recommend every light sleeper to bring his ear plugs, just in case!
-CPAPs or any other electrical appliance cannot be used inside cabins, but we have reserved a rooms in the staff building for these visitors.
+CPAPs or any other electrical appliance cannot be used inside cabins, but we have reserved a room in the staff building for these visitors.

 FOOD AND BEVERAGES

 - Can I request a special menu?
-Yes, you won’t starve if you are vegan, for example 🙂 We will ask for your preferences and allergies at booking time, but please understand we will be in the middle of a forest, and the selection of special dishes may be quite limited.
+Yes, you won’t starve if you are a vegan, for example 🙂 We will ask for your preferences and allergies before the event, but please understand we will be in the middle of a forest, and the selection of special dishes may be quite limited.

 - What’s the expected weather?
 August is the hottest month in Gran Canaria (30-32 ºC on the coast is a usual temperature).
 However, we will be in a forest 1700 m above sea level, so temperature will be more Spring-like.
 No rain is expected at all.

 - Is this just for bears?
 It’s a men-only event, but every bear, friend or admirer is welcome.